afoot/aws-ecs-fargate/README.md

-###Deploy a Microservices Application
+### Deploy a Microservices Application

 ## Overview
-This advanced lab demonstrates deploying a real-world microservices-based application on AWS using Terraform.
+This lab demonstrates deploying a microservices-based application on AWS using Terraform.
 The application consists of two microservices: a **frontend** (Node.js) serving a web interface and a **backend** (Python) interacting with DynamoDB for data storage.
 The microservices run on Amazon ECS with Fargate, are load-balanced using an Application Load Balancer (ALB), and use Amazon ECR for container storage.
 CloudWatch is integrated for logging.
 **Objective**: Deploy a scalable microservices application with ECS Fargate, ALB, and DynamoDB, simulating a production-grade architecture.
 **AWS Services Used**: ECS (Fargate), ALB, DynamoDB, ECR, IAM, CloudWatch
-**Difficulty**: Advanced
-**Duration**: ~90 minutes
 **Prerequisites**:
 - AWS account (preferably with Free Tier eligibility)
 - Terraform installed